LuisCarlosRojasTorres/MSA/Trabalho3.md

       description: Add a new restaurant to the list
       operationId: addRestaurant
       requestBody:
-        description: Create a new pet in the store
+        description: Create a new restaurant in the list
         content:
           application/json:
             schema: